 Your gynecologic oncologist will order other tests to see if cancer has spread beyond the original tumor site.
 This is called staging.
 They may include:

-- Stage I. Cancer is found only in your vulvar area.
+- Stage I. Cancer is found only in the vulvar area.
 Stage IA is when cancer has spread less than or equal to 2 cm with less than 1 mm depth.
 Stage IB is when cancer has spread more than 2 cm, or with greater than 1 mm depth.

 - Stage III.
-Cancer has spread to your groin lymph nodes.
+Cancer has spread to the groin lymph nodes.
 IIIA involves one lymph node that’s equal to or bigger than 5 mm or up to two lymph nodes smaller than 5 mm.
 IIIB involves two or more lymph nodes equal to or bigger than 5 mm or three or more lymph nodes.
 IIIC involves any lymph node with cancer on the outside of the nodes.